 For $1.65 billion.

 At the time people questioned whether this was a wise move on the giant of Mountain View’s part.
 After all, YouTube, if it was known for anything, was known for being one of the hives of online audio and video piracy.
 Media companies initially welcomed the big pockets that Google brought to the site, and more than a few executives were probably rubbing their hands in glee at the prospect of copyright lawsuits lining up to be brought against YouTube’s new owners.
+If you are in to filming and video editing, you might want to check out the headphonage store.

 But those same executives were quickly convinced that there was far more money to be made working with YouTube and Google online than working against them in the courts.
 The age of online video was arriving, and a brand new market was ripe for exploitation – who wouldn’t want to be on the inside working the angles?